 These are exactly the type of improvements we expect to come from the introduction of dynamic metadata, and the fact HDR10+ offers improvements over HDR10 isn’t much of a surprise.

-The more interesting question is how it compares to Dolby Vision - though at this point, there’s no way for us to test that.
+The more interesting question is how it compares to Dolby Vision.
+Right now there’s no way for us to test that, but 2018 is sure to be the year we're able to find out...

 How can you get HDR10+?

-Fox’s involvement means a content producer is already committed to the format.
-And while Amazon isn’t yet part of the HDR10+ Alliance, it has confirmed it will support the format on its Prime Video service alongside Dolby Vision and HDR10.
+Fox’s early involvement importantly put a content producer on the map, and as of January 2018, HDR10+ has another studio supporter: Warner Bros.
+Home Entertainment.
+While Amazon isn’t yet part of the HDR10+ Alliance, it has confirmed it will support the format on its Prime Video service alongside Dolby Vision and HDR10.

 Will more manufacturers adopt HDR10+?

-“We are on schedule to integrate HDR10+ into all 2018 Philips TVs with HDR” says Danny Tack, director of strategy and planning at TP Vision.
+“We are on schedule to integrate HDR10+ into all 2018 Philips TVs with HDR,” says Danny Tack, director of strategy and planning at TP Vision, the parent company of Philips TV.

 However, the official line is Philips TV support for HDR10+ and Dolby Vision “remains under internal review”.
-Confusing, but we’d wager Philips comes out in support of at least one of the formats in January.
+Confusing, but we’d wager Philips comes out in support of at least one of the formats pretty soon.

 Beyond that there’s not much to go on.
 We expect the fee-free nature of HDR10+ to make it a no-brainer for many manufacturers, but would LG even consider supporting a format created by its arch-rivals?
-Despite LG being the champion of broad HDR format support until now, that seems unlikely.
+Despite LG being the champion of broad HDR format support so far, we think it seems unlikely.

-While it would be easier if there were just one format, there’s nothing stopping TV manufacturers and content producers from supporting both.
+While it would be easier if there was just one HDR format, there’s nothing stopping TV manufacturers and content producers from supporting both.
 Those that do will almost certainly have an advantage, unless one format manages to kill the other.
+Game on.